janpeter19/BPL_TEST2_Fedbatch/README.md

 * Remember, you need to have a google-account!

 Just to be clear, no installation is done at your local computer.

+Licenses:
+* The binary-file with extension FMU is shared under the permissive MIT-license
+* The other files are shared under the GPL 3.0 license